Highlights from the Ratings and Financial Report for Carnival Corporation & Plc (CUK)

-Carnival Corporation & Plc (NYSE:CUK) went up by 0.77% from its latest closing price compared to the recent 1-year high of $49.03.
-The company’s stock price has collected 18.11% of gains in the last five trading sessions.
-Press Release reported 12 hours ago that Carnival Corporation & plc Announces Closing of $1,450 Million 7.625% Senior Unsecured Notes due 2026 and EUR500 Million 7.625% Senior Unsecured Notes due 2026
+Carnival Corporation & Plc (NYSE:CUK) went up by 2.89% from its latest closing price compared to the recent 1-year high of $49.03.
+The company’s stock price has collected 11.12% of gains in the last five trading sessions.
+Press Release reported 14 hours ago that Carnival Corporation Announces Peter Anderson as a Section 16 Named Executive Officer

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.